-Symptoms may include extreme anxiety, paranoia, rapid heart rate, and more.
+Symptoms may include extreme anxiety, paranoia, and rapid heart rate.

-Getting too high can be an unpleasant feeling, but luckily, you can do a few things to help bring down the high and calm you down in the process.
+Getting too high can be unpleasant, but luckily, you can do a few things to help bring down the high and calm you down in the process.
 Read on to learn more.

 Use CBD to Counteract THC

 If you find that you have indulged a little, CBD may help balance out the buzz.